Ismaestro/nestjs-example-app/README.md

 ## What's included

 - [x] App deployed into Fy.io.
-- [x] CRUD: create, update and remove heroes with this project!
+- [x] CRUD: create, update and remove users with this project!
 - [x] Authentication with JWT tokens
 - [x] More logical directory structure
 - [x] Examples of NestJS services, guards and resolvers
 - [x] Env file included with al the environment variables that are mandatory already prepared
 - [x] Prisma 2.
 Usage of prisma migrate and prisma studio.
-- [x] Postgres to store the users and heroes of the application
+- [x] Postgres to store the users
-- [x] Graphql server
 - [x] Postman collection ready to import

 ## Bugs and feature requests